 “999.
 What is your emergency?”

 This week the children have been discussing all of the different people who help us and the things they do.
 Luckily our very brave firefighters were on hand and answered the call on Thursday when there were a lot of fires to put out – they worked together as a team to use our water pump to make sure that every bit of the fire had gone.
 The police have been on patrol around our classroom looking for anyone who needs any help, finding missing items and keeping any trouble makers at bay!
-Anyone who had an injury, tummy ache, broken arm or a headache has been safe at the Hospital where the doctors and nurses have been taking care of them.

 Have a lovely weekend